 Spring 2020: W1-19 was not seen for much of the winter.
 In March she was spotted in Ford County, Illinois.
 By the first of July, she was spotted again in Juneau County, Wisconsin, at Necedah National Wildlife Refuge.
 Since then she has started associating with male W10-18.
 Hopefully they will become a new pair!

 Hatch Date: June 2019

 Hatch Date: June 22, 2019

-First year: W19-19 hatched at Necedah NWR to pair 9-05 and 13-03.
-This was a special hatch, as the chick came from 9-05 and 13-03’s third nest attempt of the season- only the second pair to this in the EMP!
+Summer 2019: W19-19 hatched at Necedah NWR to pair 9-05 and 13-03.
+This was a special hatch, as the chick came from 9-05 and 13-03’s third nest attempt of the season- only the second pair to do this in the EMP!
 He/she fledged in September.

 Fall 2019: After many attempted captures, W19-19 eluded us every time and still roams bandless.
 Family 13-03, 9-05, and W19-19 migrated together and were first seen at their wintering location of Goose Pond at the beginning of November.
 They also made a stop in Winnebago County, Illinois on the way.